BradleyCodeU/bradleycodeu.github.io/_gdad/css/mazeGame.md

 You must:

   - Follow this tutorial: [https://arcade.makecode.com/#tutorial:/tutorials/maze](https://arcade.makecode.com/#tutorial:/tutorials/maze)
-  - After you press the Finish button, make the following additions...
+  - After you press the Finish button, complete the following FINAL STEPS...
     - Add enemies.
 Player loses health if they overlap with an enemy.
 See the tutorial below if you need help
     - Add some kind of projectiles (like fireballs or arrows) that the player can shoot.
 See the tutorial below if you need help
     - Add projectiles effects when the fireball/arrow overlaps an enemy.
 See the tutorial below if you need help